 - 1. Any new student wishing to register for only one course can do so in the Admissions Office by completing the college application and other required paperwork.
-All non-matriculating students are required to pay only the \$35 paper application fee to apply, or apply online at no cost. - 2.
+All non-matriculating students are required to pay only the \$35 paper application fee to apply. - 2.
 Any non-matriculating student wishing to register for a subsequent course or any student registering for two or more courses during any semester must complete the standard college admissions procedures. - 3.
 All registered students must abide by the course prerequisites as outlined in the Lackawanna College Catalog.
 College transcripts or assessment scores (SAT's, ACT's, or placement test scores) may be necessary to override any prerequisites for specified courses.